Columbia Senior Executive Program: Where Global Insights Meet Personal TransformationNEW

 Sandra Matz

-Miklos Sarvary - Carson Family Professor of Business Co-Faculty Director, Media and Technology Program
+Miklos Sarvary, Carson Family Professor of Business and Co-Faculty Director, Media and Technology Program, is a faculty director of the AI-driven marketing strategy program.

 Miklos Sarvary